 We have to love.

-And she says that we need to keep the nonviolent principles that my dad talked about too.
+And she says that we need to keep the nonviolent principles that my dad talked about, too.

-And that's what I meant though.
+And that's what I meant, though.

-I mean his successors.
+As far as biologically, I meant his successors.

-Now this thank you for the opportunity.
+Now, this, thank you for the opportunity.

-There's a wonderful movie coming out called Roll the Wade.
+There is a wonderful movie coming out called Roll the Wade.

-Because the movie is so powerful that they don't the naysayers don't want that message out.
+The naysayers don't want that message out.

 So Facebook took the ads down.

-Uh Dr. King, we always love having you.
+Dr. King, we always love having you.

 God bless you and your family.